Piecewise orthogonal collocation for computing periodic solutions of renewal equations: Convergence analysis

-Note that the choice of working with the spaces $B^{\infty}$ instead of the classical $L^1$ spaces is justified by the need of evaluating the functions pointwise in order to deal with collocation.

-The first theoretical assumption (A$\mathfrak{F}\mathfrak{B}$, \cite[page 534]{mas15NM}) concerns the differentiability of the operators $\mathcal{F}$ and $\mathcal{B}$ appearing in \eqref{Phi} in the sense of Fr\'echet.
+The first theoretical assumption (A$\mathfrak{F}\mathfrak{B}$, \cite[page 534]{mas15NM}) concerns the Fr\'echet-differentiability of the operators $\mathcal{F}$ and $\mathcal{B}$ appearing in \eqref{Phi}.
 Since $p$ is linear, so is $\mathcal{B}$ in \eqref{B2}, hence the latter is Fr\'echet-differentiable.
 The validity of the assumption is thus a direct consequence of the following.